amazon-archives/serverless-image-resizing/README.md

    - Upload the contents of the `lambda` subdirectory to a [Amazon EC2 instance running Amazon Linux][amazon-linux] and run `npm install`, or

    - Use the Amazon Linux Docker container image to build the package using your local system.
 This repo includes Makefile that will download Amazon Linux, install Node.js and developer tools, and build the extensions using Docker.
-Run `make all`.
+Run `make all`. if you want to clean afterwards run `make clean`.
+You can also call each command separatly from `makefile`.

 1. Deploy the CloudFormation stack